-There are a lot of issues that can keep eBook submissions out of retail distribution channels.
+There are a lot of issues that can keep ebook submissions out of retail distribution channels.
 We regularly see a multitude of issues with capitalization, metadata, NCX files, and so forth.
 But the number one reason for rejection is The Dreaded Repeat Offender: A title is rejected for X. A day later it shows up with X still an issue.
 It’s rejected again.
 A day later it shows up again with X still an issue… you get the idea.
+The best way to avoid distribution nightmares is to revise!

 To be honest, we’re not always sure what’s happening with these submissions.
 Have the users tried to resolve the issue and missed the mark?
 Are they unsure what to do, so they’re just resubmitting and hoping the error fixes itself?
 It’s frustrating for everyone involved.